 Fitz Harris Castle is a medieval castle located near Abingdon, Oxfordshire, England and dates back to 1071-1084, shortly after the Norman Conquest.
 It is thought that the Norman knight Owen built the castle which formed a motte, 78 ft by 68 ft across, protected by a stream that flowed around the motte producing a moat.
 A keep remained on this site until about 1247.
 Today, remains of the castle is owned by the local authorities but access is restricted to protect erosion from visitors.

 This web page shows only a small excerpt of our Fitzharris research.
-Another 159 words (11 lines of text) covering the years 1206, 1648, 1681, 1681, 1st , 1640, 1690, 1645 and 1704 are included under the topic Early Fitzharris History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1206, 1648, 1681, 1681, 1640, 1690, 1645 and 1704 are included under the topic Early Fitzharris History in all our PDF Extended History products and printed products wherever possible.

-Another 181 words (13 lines of text) are included under the topic Early Fitzharris Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Fitzharris Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: